sid-agrawal/sid-agrawal.github.io/_posts/2024-27-11-docker-mounts.md

 categories: Linux, Docker, mount, namespaces, mount_namespaces
 ---

+Why does a docker container have so many mounts?

+# Observed Behaviour
 This week, as I was digging into `mount_spaces` on Linux, there were some things I couldn't quite explain.

-# Observed Behaviour
 Let’s just talk about `procfs` mounts for now.

 Running the following on the host machine: